imansmallapple/imansmallapple.github.io/application-development/state-management-decorators/watch-decorator.md

+---
+title: Watch Decorator
+parent: Introduction to ArkTS
+layout: default
+---

-# \@Watch Decorator
+# @Watch Decorator

-\@Watch is used to listen for state variables.
-If your application needs watch for value changes of a state variable, you can decorate the variable with \@Watch.
+@Watch is used to listen for state variables.
+If your application needs watch for value changes of a state variable, you can decorate the variable with @Watch.

 > **NOTE**